Extreme Weight Loss May Not Be As Healthy As You Think

 It's Only Water Weight

-Other quick and extreme weight loss diets involve practices that leave people dehydrated, which can cause serious damage to your body.
-Sure, you'll lose weight quickly, but this is only water weight and it will come back on as soon as you drink water again.
+Other fast and extreme weight loss diets involve practices that lead to dehydration, which can cause serious damage to your body.
+Sure, you'll lose weight quickly, but it's only water weight and you'll regain it as soon as you start drinking water again.

-With all of this being said, you can lose a sizeable amount of weight quickly... if you have the weight to lose.
-Most people that you hear about losing well above the recommended two pounds per week are people who have a sizeable amount of fat to drop, and those people are usually dropping the weight under the correct supervision.
+Still, you can lose a significant amount of weight quickly... if you have the weight to lose.
+Most of the people you hear about losing well over the recommended two pounds a week are people who have a significant amount of fat to lose, and these people are usually losing weight under the right supervision.

 Join Our Mailing List